 We will be running regular online safety workshops for parents and carers but if you have any questions or concerns about any of your children’s online activities, please call in.

-Safer Internet Day 2018 took place on Tuesday 6th February with the theme ‘Create, Connect and Share Respect: a better internet starts with you.’
+Safer Internet Day 2019 will take place on Tuesday 5th February 2019 with the theme ‘Together for a better internet. .’

-Coordinated in the UK by the UK Safer Internet Centre the celebration saw hundreds of schools and organisations join together to raise awareness of online safety issues and run events and activities right across the UK.
-Find out more and get involved! www.saferinternetday.org.uk #SID2018
+Coordinated in the UK by the UK Safer Internet Centre the celebration will see hundreds of schools and organisations join together to raise awareness of online safety issues and run events and activities right across the UK.
+Find out more and get involved! www.saferinternetday.org.uk #SID2019

 Manor Park joined Safer Internet Day 2018 by putting on a parent workshop on 5th February and then ran different activities and assemblies throughout the day.
 You can see the parent presentation and information from the workshop on our “Questionnaires & Workshops” page.